Notes Payable and Other Long Term Debt

 The following table presents the balances of notes payable as of the dates indicated:

-As of September 30, 2018, the Company, and the Company’s wholly owned subsidiaries Southeast Power, Pineapple House of Brevard, Inc. (“Pineapple House”), Bayswater Development Corporation (“Bayswater”), Power Corporation of America (“PCA”), Precision Foundations, Inc. (“PFI”) and C and C Power Line, Inc. (“C&C”), collectively (the “Debtors,”) were parties to a Master Loan Agreement, dated May 24, 2018 (the “2018 Master Loan Agreement”), with Branch Banking and Trust Company (the “Bank”).
-The 2018 Master Loan Agreement restates substantially the same terms and conditions as those set forth in the previous Master Loan Agreement (the “Previous Master Loan Agreement”) among the Debtors and the Bank, originally entered into on June 9, 2017, except for the update in the exhibit for the loan modification and the new Working Capital Loan described below and an increase in the permissible outside debt and leases amount from $500,000 in the Previous Master Loan Agreement to $2.0 million.
+As of March 31, 2019, the Company, and the Company’s wholly owned subsidiaries Southeast Power, Pineapple House of Brevard, Inc. (“Pineapple House”), Bayswater Development Corporation (“Bayswater”), Power Corporation of America (“PCA”), Precision Foundations, Inc. (“PFI”) and C and C Power Line, Inc. (“C&C”), collectively (the “Debtors,”) were parties to a Master Loan Agreement, dated May 24, 2018 (the “2018 Master Loan Agreement”), with Branch Banking and Trust Company (the “Bank”).
+On March 7, 2019, the Company, the Debtors and the Bank entered into a First Amendment to the 2018 Master Loan Agreement (the “Amendment”).
+The Amendment reflects new loans and modifications of loans, which are governed by the 2018 Master Loan Agreement and which were also entered into on March 7, 2019.

-As of September 30, 2018, the Company had a loan agreement and a series of related ancillary agreements with the Bank under the 2018 Master Loan Agreement providing for a revolving line of credit loan for a maximum principal amount of $18.0 million, to be used as a “Working Capital Loan.”
+As of March 31, 2019, the Company had a promissory note and a series of related ancillary agreements with the Bank, under the 2018 Master Loan Agreement and the Amendment, providing for a revolving line of credit loan for a maximum principal amount of $18.0 million (the “Working Capital Loan”).
+Borrowings under the Working Capital Loan were $5.0 million, as of both March 31, 2019 and December 31, 2018.
+On April 12, 2019 the Company paid the Working Capital Loan balance.

-As of September 30, 2018, borrowings under the Working Capital Loan were zero.
 As a credit guarantor to the Bank, the Company is contingently liable for the guaranty of a subsidiary obligation under an irrevocable letter of credit related to workers’ compensation.
-The amount of this letter of credit was $575,000 and $420,000 as of September 30, 2018 and December 31, 2017, respectively.
+The amount of this letter of credit was $575,000 as of both March 31, 2019 and December 31, 2018, respectively.

-The Working Capital Loan and the $27.49 Million Equipment Loan (previously $22.6 Million Equipment Loan) bear interest at a rate per annum equal to one month LIBOR (as defined in the documentation related to each loan) plus 1.80%, which will be adjusted monthly and subject to a maximum rate as described in the documentation related to each loan.
+The Working Capital Loan, the $38.2 Million Equipment Loan and the $4.5 Million Equipment Loan each bear interest at a rate per annum equal to one month LIBOR (as defined in the documentation related to each loan) plus 1.80%, which will be adjusted monthly and subject to a maximum rate as described in the documentation related to each loan.

 The Company’s debt arrangements contain various financial and other covenants including, but not limited to: minimum tangible net worth, maximum debt to tangible net worth ratio and fixed charge coverage ratio.
 Other loan covenants prohibit, among other things, a change in legal form of the Company, and entering into a merger or consolidation.
 The loans also have cross-default provisions whereby any default under any loans of the Company (or its subsidiaries) with the Bank, will constitute a default under all of the other loans of the Company (and its subsidiaries) with the Bank.